arkin0x/cyberspace/readme.md

 **echo resistance** - an additional proof-of-work that may be applied to one's drift event in order to cancel any potential echo actions that would affect it.
 A drift event with echo resistance may also ignore legitimate non-echo actions, but the cost to publish echo-resistant drifts doubles each time it is used consecutively.

 **event** - a nostr event that is also an action

+**Gibson** - the fundamental quanta of the cyberspace coordinate system.
+Each axis of cyberspace is 2^85 Gibsons long.

 **i-space** - another name for ideaspace, which is the digital space enabled by the cyberspace meta-protocol where zero points represent a point in reality.
 I-space is meant to be entirely virtual, which is commonly referred to as virtual reality.